spox/zoidberg/README.md

 cause the instance to be terminated and re-initialized as usual.
 The pool will deliver requests to free instances, or queue them until a free instance is available.

-### Garbage Collection

-Garbage collection happens as usual with Zoidberg.
-When an instance is created the result may look like the instance but really it is proxy wrapping the raw instance.
-When the proxy falls out of scope and is garbage collected the raw instance it wrapped will also fall out of scope and be garbage collected.